 I took my first trip to London a couple of weeks ago, and it was everything I wanted it to be.
-The only thing I would have changed was the length of the trip — four days is not long enough to see Shakespeare’s Globe, Big Ben, the British Museum, the National Gallery, the Natural History Museum, all the other amazing (FREE) museums, Abbey Road, Madame Tussauds, The Tower of London, Buckingham Palace…okay the list goes on, but you get the point.
+The only thing I would have changed was the length of the trip — four days is not long enough to see Shakespeare’s Globe, Big Ben, the British Museum, the National Gallery, the Natural History Museum, all the other amazing 170 museums, Abbey Road, Madame Tussauds, The Tower of London, Buckingham Palace…okay the list goes on, but you get the point.

-Take your time!
+1. Take your time!

 So, if you find yourself in the same predicament as I did, with only a few days to cram in as much of London as you can, here are a couple more words of advice that will help you make the most of your time.

-See the important stuff
+2. See the important stuff

 This doesn’t mean you have to create a strict schedule, everyone has their own travel style, but it’s still a good idea to have a few things in mind ahead of time so you won’t be disappointed thinking back on what you should have done.
 Here are a couple of really great things that I suggest you make time for:

 Camden Market is a great place to go shopping in a non-traditional way.
 There are literally hundreds of shops and outdoor market areas that cater to a variety of different tastes.
 My favorite was the Camden Stables Market, a great place to find artsy, vintage stuff as well as delicious food.
 I would recommend looking through several shops before buying anything– sometimes the further in you go, the lower the prices!

-Shakespeare’s Globe Theatere is also a must-see in my opinion.
+Shakespeare’s Globe Theatre is also a must-see in my opinion.
 Unfortunately, the plays sell out a few days in advance most of the time.
 But Rick Steves suggests waiting around outside during one of the plays.
 There are standing room tickets and sometimes people leave halfway through the play.
 We didn’t give it a try this time, but you could someone leaving if you could buy their ticket off them at a reduced price, or maybe just get it for free.

-Stay in a good, central location
+3. Stay in a good, central location

 I stayed in Hyde Park, at Astor Hyde Park Hostel, and it was great.
 It was just a short walk from a tube station, and an even shorter walk to the Natural History Museum, and right next to the absolutely beautiful Hyde Park (I could have used up an entire day just wandering around this amazing place).
 They serve free breakfast every morning and the bathrooms are clean!

-Get an Oyster card
+4. Get an Oyster card

 What’s an Oyster Card, you might ask?
 You can find out more here.
 Basically, it’s your key to the public transportation system in London.
 You can get them almost anywhere, but getting one at the train station when you arrive is probably the easiest way to do it.

-Talk to people
+5. Talk to people

 I’ve found that one of the best ways to find out interesting stuff is simply by talking to people.
 If you’re staying in a hostel, it’s great to meet people in the lounge or at breakfast.
-I almost always end up meeting a few interesting people who can give me advice, or even want to tag along or show me some cool places.
+I almost always end up meeting a few interesting people who can give me advice or even want to tag along or show me some cool places.

-The hostel staff is also normally very knowledgeable about the area, and will give you insider tips if you just ask.
+The hostel staff is also normally very knowledgeable about the area and will give you insider tips if you just ask.
 You can also just talk to the locals!
 I found that many Londoners are very open and friendly, and who better is there to tell you about a place than someone who lives there!